Hexxeh/spotify-websocket-api/README.md

 -------------------

 Included is an experimental client called respotify, based on this API.
 It's almost identical to despotify-simple in terms of functionality.
-Be sure to have the following installed:
+Be sure to have the following additional dependencies installed:

-* requests >= 1.0
 * cherrypy
-* ws4py
+* web.py

 Once you've installed these, you can run the client like this: